hayleynondorf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.

+# 2023-12-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, use time management techniques to your advantage.
+Block out time in Your schedule for specific tasks so that You can stay focused and avoid getting distracted.
+Using a timer can also help You stay on track and make sure that Your time is being used efficiently.
+Finally, organize your code and project files neatly and logically, which will make it easier for You to find and maintain Your code in the future.